HulaTime/database_server/README.md

 # Database Server
 This is a simple Sinatra server with 3 basic routes to access the server, save a simple key-value pair and retrieve it.
+The app uses capybara and rspec for testing and the json gem to parse the user input so it can be easilly saved and retrieved from a file.
+This also makes input easy to save to a database in string format.

 ## Installation via command line
 - `git clone git@github.com:MaxProvin/database_server.git`